Smoked Beef Tenderloin – Reverse Seared

 - 1 tablespoon finely diced rosemary

-- 1/4 teaspoon kosher salt
+- ¼ teaspoon kosher salt

-Trim beef tenderloin.
-Cut off the tail, remove the butt end for a uniform center cut whole tenderloin, save the scraps for other dishes.
+- Trim Beef Tenderloin: Cut off the tail, remove the butt end for a uniform center cut whole tenderloin, save the scraps for other dishes.
 Remove the silver skin and excess fat.

-In a small bowl, combine dry rub ingredients.
-Coat the trimmed beef tenderloin with the olive oil, and liberally apply the dry rub to the tenderloin.
+- Season: Coat the trimmed beef tenderloin with the olive oil, and liberally apply the dry rub to the tenderloin.
 Cover tenderloin in plastic wrap and store in the refrigerator for 2-3 hours prior to cooking.

-Remove the tenderloin from the refrigerator and remove from plastic wrap.
+- Prep Grill: Remove the tenderloin from the refrigerator and remove from plastic wrap.
 Prepare your smoker using apple or other fruit wood at 250 degrees Fahrenheit.